CouscousPHP/Couscous/docs/getting-started.md

 ```

 You can also add Couscous as a dependency for a project with `composer require couscous/couscous`.

+Be aware that in order for Couscous to be awesome it will install a good amount of other dependencies.
+If you rather have it self-contained, use the **Phar** method just below.

+### Phar

 Alternatively, you can download [couscous.phar](http://couscous.io/couscous.phar):